ricardolarajacome/ricardolarajacome/README.md

 💬 Ask me about SQL, Tableau and PowerBI.

-👨🏽‍💻 Check my Tableau projects at: https://public.tableau.com/app/profile/ricardo.lara/vizzes
+👀 Have a look at my Tableau projects at: https://public.tableau.com/app/profile/ricardo.lara/vizzes

 📝 I write articles on: https://medium.com/@rjacome21